sunil8521/open-close/README.md

    - Wait for blockchain confirmation
    - Your bounty will be stored on-chain with metadata reference

-### Viewing Bounties
+### Viewing and Managing Bounties

 - Navigate to "Bounties" page to see all posted bounties
-- Each bounty shows basic information and blockchain transaction details
+- Each bounty shows detailed information and blockchain transaction details
+- Access submission management for your bounties
+- Review, approve, or reject submissions with detailed feedback

 ## 🔐 Contract Addresses